 March 5, 2009 — That’s me directing Dan Aykroyd...at a liquor store...in one of the lesser-referenced states of the Union...New Hampshire.
 Explanation follows.

 I like a glass of wine, but I’m the Valles Marineris away from being an oenophile.
 I also dig movies, but I kind of hate celebrity actors.
 In general, the more famous a face, the less I want to see it in a movie.
-So finding myself in front of Dan Aykroyd as he autographs a bottle of red wine for me with a silver marker is one of those moments in my life that I have to mentally retrace the steps that got me there in order to make sense of it all for myself, much less you, Poor Reader.
+So finding myself in front of Dan Aykroyd as he autographs a bottle of red wine for me with a silver marker is one of those moments in my life that I have to mentally retrace the steps that got me there to make sense of it all for myself, much less you, Poor Reader.

 You see, there are quite a few headlines I don’t expect to see when I skim through my local paper.
 “Christ returns.
 Asks for Directions to Nearest Saturn Dealer” is one that comes immediately to mind.
 Also, “California Falls into Ocean Like Mystics and Statistics Said It Would,” is another headline I’m always waiting to not see.
 Right up there with those, though, is “Dan Aykroyd in Town Selling Wine.”